patrikx3/redis-ui/README.md

 ## Code certificate for Windows
 Right now, when I run the app in Windows, it says my app is not certified.
 To make it valid, I have to pay about $300-$400 to make it certified for the first time for a year.
 Please donate, so, I can buy the free app to be certified and will give no prompts from Windows.
+On the other side, in Linux, there is no problem like this.

 <!--
 👷 **The first full complete version was created in 20 days in September of 2018.**